 Solo inventors and businesses or non-profits with a patentable idea can receive assistance in prosecuting a patent application with the United States Patent & Trademark Office (USPTO) from the Thomas Jefferson School of Law Patent Clinic.
 Thomas Jefferson School of Law was the first law school in California with both a Patent and Trademark clinic affiliated with the USPTO's Law School Clinic Certification Program.

 Thomas Jefferson School of Law students, under the supervision of California licensed patent attorneys, work with lower-income inventors and businesses with a developed idea but without the means to hire a patent attorney to advise them.
 Patent protection is essential to establishing a thriving business and getting recognition for a successful invention.
 Students who participate in the Patent Clinic will work directly with clients and gain practical experience in problem solving, client development, drafting and critical thinking skills.
 For students who wish to apply to work in the Patent Clinic, go to the Patent Clinic Student Eligibility and Requirements webpage.

 The Patent Clinic provides patent legal assistance in the following areas:

-Students who participate in the Patent Clinic will have the opportunity to directly assist clients desiring to obtain patent protection for a patentable idea.
+Students who participate in the Patent Clinic will have the opportunity to directly assist clients desiring to obtain patents from the United States Patent and Trademark Office.
 The clinical experience will provide students with practical opportunities to develop skills in problem solving, client development, drafting and critical thinking.
-Go to the Patent Clinic Student Eligibility and Requirements webpage for more information on the student application process.
+Go to Patent Clinic Student Eligibility and Requirements for more information on the student application process.

 Small Business Law Center